Joel Porter

-Joel William Porter (born 25 December 1978) is an Australian former football (soccer) player.
+Joel William Porter (born 25 December 1978) is an Australian football (soccer) manager and former player.

 Club career

 Australia

 Porter began his playing career with Croydon Kings before going on to play for West Adelaide, Melbourne Knights FC and Sydney Olympic.

 Porter was Melbourne Knight's top scorer in the 2001–02 season which saw him linked with moves to Feyenoord and Sunderland.
 In March 2002, Porter said: "I would love to play in Europe, of course, and I am trialling with a couple of teams hopefully when the season ends."

 After turning down a new contract with Melbourne Knights, he joined Sydney Olympic.
 During his final season at Sydney Olympic, Porter managed to score 6 goals in 19 starts having played many of those matches as a midfielder.
 It was during his spell with Sydney Olympic that he received a call up for the Australia men's national soccer team.